KRR-Oxford/DeepOnto/docs/using_deeponto.md

 - Train the scoring function with constructed data if the selected model is learning-based;
 - Globally compute the mappings and apply any refinement steps if any.

+?> Depending on the specific configurations of the selected model, the outputs could be different.
+Please refer to the documentation page of [OM models](om_models.md) for details.

 ### Pair Scoring

 In this mode, the OM model is expected to compute the matching scores for input class pairs.
-Compared to Global Matching, an extra argument for unscored mappings is needed.
+Compared to Global Matching, extra arguments for unscored mappings and its flag (`src2tgt` or `tgt2src`) are needed.
+The easiest ...

 The unscored mappings are implemented using `OntoMappings` data structre and saved in a folder containing two files: `.pkl` for the serialized object and `.json` for human readable format.
 Such mappings can be generated using the script: `./data_scripts/om_rank_cands.py`, which generates negative candidates for each reference mapping for *local ranking* evaluation.
 Users can also transform a `.tsv` file with three columns: "SrcEntity", "TgtEntity", and "Score" to an `OntoMappings` (see [Datastructures](https://krr-oxford.github.io/DeepOnto/#/data_structures?id=mapping)) object using the following code:

 ```python
 # Fix import error if not download deeponto from PyPI